5 Office Personality Types You’ll Work with At Some Point in Your Life

 This expert corner-cutter may or may not be a genius.

 They can show you the easy way to fill out your timesheet.
 They know which doors are unmonitored in the morning for those clandestine late-morning entries into the office.
 They can show you how to game the receptionist for the good pens and the key to the snack drawer.
-They can show you how to cut 50% of the time off of those monthly reports—something about templates and merge data.
+They can show you how to cut 50% of the time off those monthly reports—something about templates and merging data.

 The “Nepotee”